Favourited 187 times

 There is always general maintenance tasks to do for which most tools are available.
 If they aren't available and I can't borrow them I won't expect you to do the task!

 I have a cleaner who works a limited number of hours a week and do not expect our Workawayers to do everyday household chores or cooking which I prefer to do, though some help with specific tasks is always appreciated.
 The garden is large and needs constant attention all year round.
-Carpentry and experience in laying/repairing external paving would also come in handy!
+Carpentry experience would also come in handy!

 The chores are not 'routine' so I am happy for workawayers to make their own hours up to 25 per week.
 For example, if you want to pack 25 hours into 3 days (if the task allows it) and have the rest of the week off to go exploring etc., that is fine with me.